piebug/tutorial-react/README.md

 # Tutorial: React JS

 This project is my implementation of the official [React JS tutorial](https://reactjs.org/tutorial/tutorial.html).
+The goal was to build a solitary Tic-Tac-Toe game that displays a record of each move in an interactive list.
+It does nothing and means nothing, but it sure is cute.

-This was my first foray into React and will hopefully be a good reference for the future 🐱‍💻.
-I might also use it as a React sandbox if I want to practice new techniques later on.
+This was my first foray into React and will hopefully be a good reference for the future 🐱‍💻 - although some of the code written here is already considered outdated!
+I will most likely also use this project as a React sandbox for practicing new techniques later on.

 ## Setup